Are You Making These 10 Fatal Resume Writing Mistakes?

 If your resume is meant for the U.S. market, it should not include a photo, your birth date, mention of unrelated hobbies or interests, info about your family, info that reveals your religion, or any other similar personal data.
 Including such data in a resume meant for the U.S. market may actually eliminate you from consideration, as hiring decision-makers may be concerned about discrimination suits.

 Mistake #8.
-Using a template design for your resume.
+Using a cookie-cutter, non-ATS-friendly template design for your resume.

-You should never use a template to create a resume.
+You should never use a cookie cutter template to create a resume.
 Your resume should be individually designed to highlight your unique qualifications and selling points and to set you apart from other candidates.
-If you use a template (or a format that looks like a template), you ensure that your resume will simply blend in with all the rest.
-Sadly, this is a very common resume writing mistake.
+If you use an obvious template, you ensure that your resume will simply blend in with all the rest.
+Worse, many of the resume templates available for free or even those that are being sold may look eye-catching but are not ATS compatible.

 Mistake #9.
 Using the same structure and resume writing techniques that you were taught in college ten years ago.